‘God Has A New Africa’: undercover in a US-led anti-LGBT ‘hate movement’

 The summit’s local host was a group called the National Coalition for Proper Human Sexual Rights and Family Values.
 Recently, it has led a fierce and well publicised backlash against the government’s new sex education proposals that aim to “provide young people with the knowledge and skill to make informed choices” about their sexual and reproductive health.

-In the weeks preceding the conference we heard and read the Coalition and its allies incessantly denounce the Ministry of Education’s new (and since stalled) sex education guidelines, warning Ghanaians of the pending doom that would await us if they are approved.
-Opponents claimed that “outside forces” seek to infiltrate our schools to poison youth with the “LGBT agenda”.
+In the weeks preceding the conference we heard and read the National Coalition and its allies incessantly denounce the Ministry of Education’s new (and since stalled) sex education guidelines, warning Ghanaians of the pending doom that would await us if they are approved.
+Opponents claimed that “outside forces” are seeking to infiltrate our schools to poison youth with the “LGBT agenda”.

 ‘Would I be discovered?
 Would I be triggered?
 Would I be asked to commit my life to Jesus Christ before I even entered the event?’

 The rights of LGBTIQ people are already heavily restricted in Ghana.
 Hate crimes are common, but rarely monitored and challenged even less frequently.
 The WCF speakers were right that there’s a link with colonialism – but not the one they claimed.
 Rather, our laws criminalising homosexuality come straight from the British Empire (though they were retained after independence).

 The recent assault against CSE is thus just the latest in a never-ending witch hunt against sexual minorities in the country.
 This was the context in which I gathered my courage and entered the Ghana Shippers Authority building – the downtown Accra venue for the WCF conference – which was surrounded by armed police.